Goalsum/TataruBook/docs/commands.md

 tatarubook insert example.db postings NULL 2023-05-22 "Sharlayan Bank current" -10000 "Garlond Ironworks shares" "Buy shares" 500
 ~~~

 Note that the `dst_change` field must be placed at the end.
-TataruBook only recognizes fields based on position, it doesn't care about the contents of the header row of the CSV file.
+TataruBook only recognizes fields based on position, it doesn't care about the contents of the header row.

-The [accounts]({{ site.baseurl }}/tables_and_views.html#accounts) table also supports associative insertion: if a record of `accounts` table as well as an associated record of `asset_types` table both needs to be inserted, the two records can be inserted using a single [import]({{ site.baseurl }}/commands.html#import) command, the CSV file contents are as follows:
+The [accounts]({{ site.baseurl }}/tables_and_views.html#accounts) table also supports associative insertion: if a record of `accounts` table as well as an associated record of `asset_types` table both needs to be inserted, the two records can be inserted using a single [import]({{ site.baseurl }}/commands.html#import) command, the contents of the form are as follows:

 | account_index | account_name | asset_index | is_external | asset_name | asset_order |
 |:-:|:-:|:-:|:-:|:-:|:-:|